flozz/nautilus-terminal/README.md

 If you want work on this software, you will first have to install the [nautilus-python][] and [psutil][] packages.
-On Debian / Ubuntu, you will find it in the `python-nautilus` and `python-psutil` packages:
+On Debian / Ubuntu, you will find it in the `python3-nautilus` and `python3-psutil` packages:

-    sudo apt install python-nautilus python-psutil
+    sudo apt install python3-nautilus python3-psutil

 This extension comes in two parts: a conventional Python module (`nautilus_terminal`), and a small bit of bootstrap code that's loaded by